The Stable Limit DAHA and the Double Dyck Path Algebra: Introduction

 Following the work in \cite{HaiVan}, a precise conjecture (the so-called Shuffle Conjecture) was formulated in \cite{HHLRU} (see also \cite{Hag}) for the monomial expansion of the bi-graded Frobenius characteristic of the ring of double harmonics.
 This conjecture, and a number of further refinements and generalizations were recently proved \cites{CM, Me}.
-In the process, Carlsson and Mellit revealed a new algebraic structure (the double Dyck path algebra $\Atq$) together with a specific representation $V_\bullet$, which, aside from governing the combinatorics relevant for the Shuffle Conjecture, exhibits striking structural similarities with the family of DAHA of type ${\rm GL}_k$, $k\geq 2$.
-There are also differences: for example, $\Atq$ is quiver algebra and its representation $V_\bullet=(V_k)_{k\geq 0}$ is a quiver representation, but there are also more specific differences present in the subalgebras of $\Atq$ that resemble the DAHA of type ${\rm GL}_k$ (see discussion in \cite{CM}*{pg.
-693--694}).
-There is also a more direct connection with the geometry of Hilbert schemes \cite{CGM} that shows that the representation $V_\bullet$ is closely connected with a geometric action in the equivariant K-theory of certain smooth strata in the parabolic flag Hilbert schemes of points in $\mathbb{A}^2$.
+In the process, Carlsson and Mellit revealed a new algebraic structure (the double Dyck path algebra $\Aqt$) together with a specific representation $V_\bullet$, which, aside from governing the combinatorics relevant for the Shuffle Conjecture, exhibits striking structural similarities with the family of DAHA of type ${\rm GL}_k$, $k\geq 2$.
+In \cite{CGM} a connection was established between $\Aqt$ and the geometry of Hilbert schemes; it shows that the representation $V_\bullet$ is closely connected with a geometric action in the equivariant K-theory of certain smooth strata in the parabolic flag Hilbert schemes of points in $\mathbb{A}^2$.
 This action is akin to the action of stable limit spherical DAHA on the equivariant K-theory of the Hilbert schemes of points in $\mathbb{A}^2$ \cite{SV}.
 We refer to Definition \ref{def: ddpa}, Proposition \ref{prop: ddpa}, and Theorem \ref{thm: CMrep} for the definition of $\Atq$, $V_\bullet$, and other structural details.

+The structural similarities between $\Aqt$ and the family of DAHA of type ${\rm GL}_k$ are therefore important for connecting the geometry of Hilbert schemes with the DAHA.
+The algebra $\Aqt$ is a quiver algebra and its representation $V_\bullet=(V_k)_{k\geq 0}$ is a quiver representation; the subalgebra of $\Aqt$ generated by certain elements that correspond to loops that act at node $k$ resembles quite closely the DAHA of type ${\rm GL}_k$.
+In fact, the generators in such a subalgebra satisfy all the expected DAHA relations except for one (see discussion in \cite{CM}*{pg.
+693--694}).
+However, it was expected that an explicit relationship with the DAHA exists.
+The main difficulty in establishing such a connection rests in explaining the relationship between the Cherednik operators and the operators $z_i$ in $\Aqt$.